 - Wedding details: where and when you were married.

-- The name of your spouse’s attorney if he/she has one.
+- The name of your spouse’s divorce lawyer if he/she has one.

 - The name of a marital therapist you and your spouse visited with times and dates.